eqlabs/starknet-validator-attestation/README.md

   }
   ```

+A toy implementation of the API is available [here](./examples/signer.rs).

 ## Monitoring

 A metrics endpoint is provided for scraping with Prometheus.
 By default the endpoint is available at `http://127.0.0.1:9090/metrics`.
 You can use the `--metrics-address` CLI option to change this address.